vprasanth76/AngularSinglePageApp/README.md

 * Bootstrap dialog is used for Delete operation.

 Web API:
-Web API service is used to connect to database for select, insert, update operations
+* API service is used to connect to database for select, insert, update operations

 Database:
 * Project uses SQL Serve Database - School.
 Download has a backup file called School.bak